Series: Two (1983)

 He was also sold in 1984 and was discontinued domestically in 1985.
 Also at some point in the mid 1980s, Tripwire was included in special three-packs available mail-order from J.C.Penney's with Torpedo and Snow Job.

-Tripwire came with a light green backpack, a black mine detector, and three light green landmines.
+Tripwire came with a light green mine detector backpack, a black minesweeper, and three light green land mines.

 Grade: E-4 (Specialist)